-No fruit or—as many people believe them to be—vegetable quite exemplifies summer like a perfectly ripe, juicy tomato.
-Although we can get tomatoes in grocery stores year round, even heirloom varieties, store-bought tomatoes cannot hold a candle to a fresh tomato picked right from the garden.
+No fruit or vegetable quite exemplifies summer like a perfectly ripe, juicy tomato.
+Although we can get tomatoes in grocery stores year round, store-bought tomatoes cannot hold a candle to a fresh tomato picked right from the garden.

 As a professional chef in Boulder, CO, for two years, then a cook on a permaculture homestead for two years, and now as garden-based educator, I have learned some tricks to bring out the most a tomato has to offer.
 I’d like to share some ideas for delicious ways to prepare these wonderful fruits (see tomato recipes), but first, here’s a little background.